-The Panel noted that the advertisement is for lingerie available at Honey Birdette and considered that it is reasonable for the women to be depicted wearing the products in the advertisement.

-The Panel considered that there is a focus on the buttocks and gluteal cleft of the woman in the foreground, however this focus is relevant to the detail of the lingerie product being advertised.
+The Panel noted that the advertisement was for lingerie and fetish products available at Honey Birdette and considered that it is reasonable for the women to be depicted wearing the products in the advertisement.
+The Panel considered there is no irrelevant focus on the women's bodies or body parts.
+The Panel noted that while there are two people with animal heads depicted in the advertisement, they are at the edges of the image and there is no focus on their body parts.